sccn/PACTools/README.md

 #### Computation

 In this demo we will show how to compute PAC from the GUI.
 For this, lets first load the sample dataset *Simpac\_famp\_60\_fphs\_8.set* into EEGLAB.
-The dataset cab be loaded either from the EEGLAB GUI or from the command windows by using the following code:
+The dataset can be loaded either from the EEGLAB GUI or from the command windows by using the following code:

 ```matlab
 EEG = pop_loadset('filename','Simpac_famp_60_fphs_8.set');